fishnal/aws-notes/database-fundamentals/0 - rds.md

 - SQL Server
 - Amazon Aurora

+RDS supports database encryption

 Can select different compute instances (based on vCPU, RAM)
-- _Can select between general purpose or compute-optimized_
+- General purpose or Memory-optimized

 RDS instances can reside in either a single availability zone (AZ) or multiple AZs
 - When setting up instances in multiple AZs, you are still restricted to the same region as the primary instance